Kuttram 23: Plot

 The next woman was the politician's daughter-in-law, who slit her own wrists at her baby shower.
 Her father-in-law wanted his grandson to be a politician like him, so he arranged for her to be inseminated with his own sperm.
-Finally, there was Abhinaya, who learned from Gaurav's partner John Matthew that Tulsi lied about using Aravind's sperm and instead inseminated her with someone else's sperm.
-John then blackmails Abhinaya for ₹50 lakh, or else he will expose the truth and bring shame upon her family.
+Finally, there was Abhinaya, who learned from Gaurav's partner, John Matthew, that Tulsi lied about using Aravind's sperm and instead inseminated her with someone else's sperm.
+John then blackmails Abhinaya for ₹50 lakh, or else he will expose the truth and humiliate her family.
 Abhinaya finally goes back to Tulsi to get an abortion.
-When Gaurav's gang learns about this, they came to Vetri's house that day when Thendral saw them.
+When Gaurav's gang learns this, they come to Vetri's house that day, when Thendral sees them.
 They then killed Abhinaya and arranged for it to look like a suicide.
-After the confession, Vetri kills Gaurav in a fit of anger.
+After the confession, Vetri angrily kills Gaurav.

 As Vetri and his men head over to the hospital to arrest Tulsi, Vetri suddenly remembers that a few years ago, a man named John Matthew reported that his wife had gone missing.
-John was upset that his wife did not want to bear his children and instead wanted an artificial insemination with a much more superior male.
+John was upset that his wife did not want to bear his children and instead wanted artificial insemination with a much superior male.
 A few days later, she was found dead.
 Since then, John had gone missing.
 Vetri had one of his men look into John's disappearance.
 Meanwhile, John is shown to be working as a lab assistant at Tulsi's sperm bank and was the one who had been manipulating the donor's records and passing on the information to Gaurav.

 When Tulsi and her husband threaten to have John exposed, he swiftly kills them and leaves.
 Later that night, Vetri gets a call from John, who has abducted Thendral.
-Vetri manages to track John down and save Thendral.
+Vetri tracks John down and saves Thendral.
 However, John is a trained fighter and beats up Vetri.
 John reveals that he arranged for Abhinaya to be inseminated with his own sperm.
 When he learned that she was planning an abortion, he could not accept it and had Gaurav kill her.
-While John is ranting, Vetri manages to overpower and then kill him.
-The next day, Vetri and Thendral discuss about the misuse of medical advancements in people and the importance of adopting orphans in the media.
+While John is ranting, Vetri manages to overpower and kill him.
+The next day, Vetri and Thendral discuss the misuse of medical advancements in people and the importance of adopting orphans in the media.